jlgrall/esEngine/doc/gettingadvanced.md

 q.dispose();
 ```

-Note: You can also use .disposeWith() when working in a system.
+Note: You can also use `.disposeWith()` when working in a system.

-Releasing ressources is especially important for LiveQuery.
+Releasing ressources is especially important with LiveQuery.

 ### IdMap